crymscom/srganalytics-ios/README.md

 This can be achieved as follows:

-* Run the `LSApplicationQueriesSchemesGenerator.sh` script found in the `Scripts` folder.
-This script automatically generates an `LSApplicationQueriesSchemesGenerator.plist` file in the folder you are running it from, containing an up-to-date list of SRG SSR application schemes
+* Run the `LSApplicationQueriesSchemesGenerator.swift ` script found in the `Scripts` folder.
+This script automatically generates an `LSApplicationQueriesSchemesGenerator.plist` file in the folder you are running it from, containing an up-to-date list of SRG SSR application schemes.
 * Open the generated `plist` file and either copy the `LSApplicationQueriesSchemes` to your project `Info.plist` file, or merge it with already existing entries.

 If URL schemes declared by your application do not match the current ones, application installations will not be accurately reported to comScore, and error messages will be logged when the application starts (see _Logging_ below).
 This situation is not catastropic but should be fixed when possible to ensure better measurements.

-* Open your application `Info.plist` file
-* Add the `LSApplicationQueriesSchemes` key if it does not exist, and ensure that the associated array of values **is a superset of all URL schemes** found at the [following URL](https://pastebin.com/raw/RnZYEWCA).
-The schemes themselves must be extracted from all `ios` dictionary keys (e.g. `playrts`, `srfplayer`).
-Thanks to the script `LSApplicationQueriesSchemesGenerator.swift` in the `Scripts` folder, it creates the list for you.

 #### Remark